mrn-roux/academic-website/_pages/publications.md

 Manfred Elsig, Kirthana Ganeson, Andrew Lugg and Marine Roux.
 Trade agreements and the design of democracy-related provisions (TRADEM): The creation of a new data set. _The Review of International Organizations_ (Accepted)

-Working papers
+Work in progress
 ======

 Manfred Elsig, Kirthana Ganeson, Andrew Lugg and Marine Roux.
 Implementation of democracy-related provisions in trade agreements: A conceptual note.
+(Working paper)

 Kirthana Ganeson.
-ADD TITLE THESIS
+Strategic norms or normative strategy: Balancing interests and ideals in the design and implementation of democracy-related provisions in EU trade policies and agreements.
+(Manuscript)

 Marine Roux.
 From design to effects: The limits of democracy promotion in preferential trade agreements.
 (Manuscript)

 Manfred Elsig, Kirthana Ganeson, Marine Roux and Noah Wheatley.
 Nuanced democracy promotion in international organizations: The case of the World Trade Organization.
+(Working paper)